 When the basil and nuts are pulverized, open the processor and toss in the miso, lemon juice, salt, and pepper.
 Then close it back up and measure out your oil.
 With the motor running, gradually stream in the oil so everything has a chance to come together evenly.
 The pesto should be creamy, shiny, and fragrant.
 Be careful not to over-process it, since too much heat created by the movement of the blades can make the pesto bitter.

 (Although a food processor is best, you can make pesto in a blender: combine all the ingredients in the blender at once and puree until smooth, stopping to scrape down the sides often.
 Note: the blender method may require a bit more oil.)

 How to Store and Use This Pesto

 Scrape the pesto into a small container and close with an airtight lid.
-Keep in the fridge for 2 to 3 days – or freeze for up to 3 months.
+Keep in the fridge for up to 2 days – or freeze for up to 3 months.
 Besides pasta, you can stir it into cooked rice or farro, drizzle it on roasted vegetables (like carrots, eggplant, cauliflower, etc.), or use it as a sandwich condiment.
 The possibilities are nearly endless.